tilezen/vector-datasource/CONTRIBUTING.md

 We have a backlog of issues, but they are also grouped into milestones and tracked with [Waffle board](https://waffle.io/tilezen/vector-datasource).

-When picking an issue from the Ready column, self assign it to let other people know you'll be working on it.
+When picking an issue from the Ready column for the active milestone, self assign it to let other people know you'll be working on it.

-If you propose to work on an issue in the backlog but what to confirm some details add a comment to the issue or ask about it in Slack.
+If you propose to work on an issue in the Backlog but what to confirm some details add a comment to the issue or ask about it in Slack.

 ### Create a new branch